Table of Contents

 14. Ibizan Hound

 Another dog out of Egypt, the Ibizan hound is prized for its sprinting and jumping abilities.
-“Beezers” were created for hunting small game, including rabbits.
+“Beezers” was created for hunting small game, including rabbits.
 They needed speed, agility, and determination.

 Today, they put those traits to good use with active families, competitions, and even hunting – still.
 Pooches in this breed can easily jump 5 feet, so a tall, sturdy fence is a must.